 All the main banks in Ireland now have some sort of transaction or admin fees on current accounts.
-There are still ways to avoid some of these bank charges.
-We have carried out a a comparison of the various current account charges so you can work out which is the cheapest bank for you and where you can get Free Banking.
-These figures shown were all checked in January 2016.
+But – there are still ways to avoid some of these bank charges.
+We have carried out a a comparison of the various current account charges so you can work out which is the cheapest bank for you and how you can still get Free Banking.
+These figures were checked in January 2016.

 Cheapest and easiest to avoid – PTSB

 The PTSB current account has a €12 quarterly account maintenance fee ( €48 a year) but – if you lodge at least €1500 every month you will not be charged the fee.

 Ulster Bank charge €4 per month maintenance fee (€48 a year) – to avoid this fee you need to keep an account balance of at least €3000 .

 EBS Moneymanager – Cheapest Bank Account for low usage